johannschopplich/nuxt-api-party/README.md

 ## Special Thanks

-- [Dennis Baum](https://github.com/dennisbaum) for sponsoring the initial version package!
+- [Dennis Baum](https://github.com/dennisbaum) for sponsoring the initial version of this package.
 - [SVGBackgrounds.com](https://www.svgbackgrounds.com) for the OpenGraph image background pattern.

 ## License